 The most comfortable and reliable method of travel is using a professional car service.
-The drivers provided will be able to speak English fluently, your pick up times will be guaranteed, and the car will be comfortable.
-If you can afford the rates, you’ll not have to concern yourself with any of the stress or hassle associated with traveling through China.
+The drivers provided will speak English fluently, your pick up times will be guaranteed, and the car ride itself will be most comfortable.
+You won’t need to concern yourself with any of the stress or hassle associated with traveling through China.

 Shanghai To Hangzhou Summary

-With the multitude of options available there’s no one “best way” to get to Shanghai from Hangzhou.
-However, depending on the priority of your requirements and your location there are clear winners:
+With the numerous options available, there’s really no “best way” to get to Shanghai from Hangzhou.
+However, depending on your requirements and your initial location, there are clear winners:

-- If you’re concerned about the price and you want to travel on a very low budget and have more time to spare, you should take a Long-distance Bus.
+- If you’re traveling on a very tight budget and are very concerned about the price (and have more time to spare), you should take the long-distance Bus.

-- If your number #1 priority is expediency, comfort and time then you should consider hiring a Private Car with driver from Shanghai.
+- If your number #1 priority is receiving an amazing service, traveling with comfort, and choosing a time-efficient option, then you should consider booking a Private Car from Shanghai.

 If you’re planning a trip from Shanghai to Hangzhou, take advantage of our online discount (click the image below) and book your private car and driver now!
 Make your journey stress-free and contact our 24/7 team at Bookings@ChinaCarService.com.